-Ask for Prior Authorization When Required
+Ask for Precertification When Required

 Some covered services and prescriptions need an "okay" from BCBSAZ before you get them.
-Getting an okay is called prior authorization.
+Getting an okay is called precertification.
 You don't need one for doctor visits, preventive care, urgent care, or emergency care.

-You'll find more details about prior authorization in the Prior Authorization section.
-On the BCBSAZ website, you'll find prior authorization lists for:
+You'll find more details about precertification in the Precertification section.
+On the BCBSAZ website, you'll find precertification lists for: